fishyyuser/Advent_of_code_2025/README.md

 ## 🛠️ Python Techniques

-- Itertools & collections
+Depending on the day, solutions may involve:

+- Graph traversal (DFS / BFS)
+- Path counting with memoization
+- Backtracking with pruning and ordering heuristics
+- Flood fill and region expansion
+- Bitmask / bitboard representations
+- Constraint satisfaction and feasibility checks
+- Greedy and problem-specific strategies
-- Efficient parsing and data handling
+- Connected component construction and merging
-- Recursion and memoization when needed
+- Grid and coordinate-based geometry
-- Greedy, graph search, dynamic programming (if applicable)
-- Pythonic comprehensions and generators
+- Shape normalization via rotation and reflection

+Later problems required careful state-space reduction and performance-driven design to remain tractable.

 ---